- Media members may apply for single-game match credentials here.

 - Media members will only be allowed to cross the west sideline, in front of the benches, during warm-ups, halftime or postgame when permitted by the Communications team.

-- Media members are encouraged to stay on one endline during match player however the concourse may be used if necessary.
+- Media members will be asked to stay on one endline during match play, however the concourse may be used if necessary.

 - Due to space constraints, the east sideline is strictly off limits.